 I enjoyed the way the author handled the whole differences in which death can be realized by the enveloped onlooker.
 On one hand he was able to highlight the beauty and amazement that death can bring through the feeling of a life made complete with a deep sleep.
 On the other hand he showcased the ugliness and selfishness that death can bring through the note taking of ones ‘cycling’ and the looking at ones own mortality.
 Sure some of that is sensible, but I felt that there was a great procedural effect that showcased more concern for themselves than the perishers.

 “They’re no more remarkable than a flock of birds on a telephone wire or a herd of cows grazing beside the road.
 Oh, you might wonder how they can afford to fill those fuel guzzling monstrosities, because they must be on comfy fixed incomes how else could they spend all their time driving around like they do?
 And you might puzzle over why anyone would want to spend their golden cruising all those endless American miles between hoot and holler, but beyond that you probably never spared them a thought.”

-To tell you all the truth, I can’t really get behind Stephen King as a horror writer or as a writer in general.
+To tell you all the truth, I can’t really get behind Stephen King as a horror writer but I loved his book about writing “On Writing”.
 I was more accepting of his work as a teenager, but as I get older I have found his stuff to be more cartoony, soft and comical and more importantly, less impactful from an emotional standpoint.
-I won’t give up, but looking forward in anticipation is non-existent.
+I won’t give up, but anticipation is non-existent.
 I think I need to read The Shining.